Home Compare SAX.DE vs SGSN.SW

 Price setup map for SAX.DE and SGSN.SW Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer SAX.DESGSN.SW Relative valuation Structural strength

-SGS SA is cheaper, but Ströer SE & Co.
-KGaA is still stronger.
+SGS SA still looks cheaper, even though Ströer SE & Co.
+KGaA remains structurally stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.